.Net: Working with OpenOffice 3

 When .Net loads assemblies, if they are not included in the path of the application being launched, they will be loaded from the GAC if they can be found there.

-Path and environment setup
+###Path and environment setup###

 Before being able to call OpenOffice from your application you now must set your application’s environment variables to the correct paths so the assemblies can find the actual OpenOffice library and program files.

-the path to the folder where the UNO java libraries reside.
+Basically, you need to add to your `PATH` the path to the folder where the UNO java libraries reside.

-environment variable that points to the program folder of OpenOffice.
+You also need to add a `UNO_PATH` environment variable that points to the program folder of OpenOffice.

 Basically, before any call to OpenOffice functions you must: